iscas-tis/CHA/README.md

 |  CHA  |        \|->        |         !         |          &&          |         \|\|         |         X         |        G        |           F           |       U        |

 ### Syntax and Semantics of Sequence and Property Formulas
-Details about syntax and semantics of our formulas is avaiable in [Syntax and Semantics of Sequence and Property Formulas.pdf](https://github.com/iscas-tis/CHA/blob/testSVA/Syntax%20and%20Semantics%20of%20Sequence%20and%20Property%20Formulas.pdf)
+Details about syntax and semantics of our formulas are avaiable in [Syntax and Semantics of Sequence and Property Formulas.pdf](https://github.com/iscas-tis/CHA/blob/testSVA/Syntax%20and%20Semantics%20of%20Sequence%20and%20Property%20Formulas.pdf)